 Child Development works on a consultancy basis at different International schools in North and South Holland.
 We provide occupational therapy (OT), sensory integration and psychology services for children who need extra support in their concentration, attention span, fine (writing skills) or gross motor control, sensory challenges, emotional balance, self esteem etc.

-Our practice is called Child Development, due to our teams’ dedication to supporting your child develop the skills they need to reach their potential and achieve their dreams.
+Our practice is called Child Development due to our dedication to supporting your child to develop and achieve their dreams.

-Child development refers to the sequence of physical, language, thought and emotional processes which occur from birth to the beginning of adulthood.
-During this complex developmental journey, a child becomes increasingly independent.
-Child development is strongly influenced by genetic factors and events during prenatal life.
-It is also influenced by environmental factors and the child’s learning capacity.
-Child development can be actively enhanced by support and just right challenges.
+Child development refers to the sequence of physical, language, sensory, cognitive and emotional processes which occur from birth to the beginning of adulthood.
+This complex process is influenced by biological and environmental factors, which can be actively enhanced by support and just right challenges.
 We celebrate the things that make us different, and tailor all individual support to your child’s strengths, challenges, sociocultural context.

 What does child development include?